syncfusion-content/maui-docs/MAUI/Autocomplete/Searching-Filtering.md

 {% endhighlight %}
 {% endtabs %}

-The following image illustrates the result of the above code:
+The following image illustrates the result of the above code.

 ![.NET MAUI Autocomplete filtering based on contains text](Images/Searching_Filtering/SearchModeContains.png)

 ### Custom filtering

-The `Autocomplete`control provides support to apply your own custom filter logic to suggest items based on your filter criteria by using the `FilterBehavior` and `SearchBehavior` properties.
+The `Autocomplete` control supports applying your custom filter logic to suggest items based on your filter criteria by using the `FilterBehavior` and `SearchBehavior` properties.
 The default value of `FilterBehavior` and `SearchBehavior` is `null`.

 {% tabs %}
 {% highlight c# %}